-Visualising complicated, and even fairly simple information is a skill, but also a creative practice.
+Visualising complicated information is a skill, but also a creative practice.
 In this excerpt from Varoom 41, Derek Brazell talks to Grundini and Delayed Gratification magazine to see how information graphics can help us understand the world around us.

 Huge amounts of data on every aspect of our society and personal lives is being collected every second, and a vast volume of facts and figures is available to us.
 But for our busy minds it can be hard to follow, and so we can (and often do) choose not to take it all in.
 Nevertheless, we want to know how our intricate world works, to be illuminated by current affairs and historical facts and in an era of fake news, to understand what numbers and statistics really stand for.
 This is where someone else distilling information visually can step in.